 How much of Volkswagen's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, Volkswagen reported that EUR 13.37 billion of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 99.2% of the company's total OPEX.
 Of this amount, EUR 5.45 billion (40.4% of total OPEX) was classified as Taxonomy-aligned.
-This means that 58.8% of Volkswagen's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 58.8% of Volkswagen's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Volkswagen's eligible OPEX is aligned with the EU Taxonomy?